VinFast VF 9: Overview

 The full-size VF 9 model made its debut together with the smaller VF 6 and VF 8 models as the largest of the range of electric crossovers unveiled in January 2021, being the first vehicles of this type by the Vietnamese manufacturer.

 The VF 9 is characterized by a massive silhouette with a length of over 5.1 metres, gaining an avant-garde stylized silhouette with a two-module window line, as well as narrow strips of headlamps and rear lamps consisting of Matrix LED lighting.
-Characterized by AWD, the vehicle will accommodate a maximum of 7 people on three rows of seats.
+Characterized by AWD, the vehicle accommodates a maximum of 7 people on three rows of seats.

 The passenger cabin has been kept in a minimalist design, gaining a massive, 15.4-inch touch screen displaying not only the multimedia system indications but also the onboard computer and speedometer information due to its integration with the instrument cluster.

-Like the smaller VF 8, the VF 9 will go on sale in Vietnam in September 2021, with the first units delivered in February 2022.
-The vehicle will also be part of the global expansion of VinFast, in mid-2022 it will go on sale, among others, in Australia, Europe and North America.
+Like the smaller VF 8, the VF 9 went on sale in Vietnam in September 2021, with the first units delivered in February 2022.
+The vehicle is also part of the global expansion of VinFast, in mid-2022 it went on sale, among others, in Australia, Europe and North America.

 The VF 9 is offered as a dual motor variant consisting of a battery with a capacity of 106 kWh, developing 402 hp.
 The vehicle will be able to travel approximately 482 km on a single charge.